-Later that year, the Port Authority and the city of Kansas City completed the sale of portions of the property to CenterPoint Properties, a seasoned intermodal development firm with global experience.
+Later that year, Port KC and the city of Kansas City completed the sale of portions of the property to CenterPoint Properties, a seasoned intermodal development firm with global experience.
 CenterPoint Properties is the master developer for the site and plans to utilize the property for diverse uses, including industrial, distribution, light manufacturing and warehouse.
 Redevelopment efforts are already well underway, with extensive infrastructure in place.
 The sites are build-ready for facilities up to 1 million square feet.

 Additionally, there are an existing 489,000 square feet of light industrial and office space and a sophisticated rail distribution hub on the property operated by Kansas City Southern, making this the most significant and exciting industrial park development in the Kansas City region.